HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

 19. Fractional Numbers - Fixed and floating point numbers representation
 20. Input/Output - How to work with memory mapped I/O, especially on the Raspberry Pi, both in C and assembly
 21. Exceptions and Interrupts - Introduction to exceptions and interrupts on the AArch64 architecture

+### Efficient Use of the Book

+The author aims to provide an efficient learning experience.

+There are exercises called "Your Turn"' to practice, solutions to most of these can then be found at [Solutions to Your Turn Exercises](https://rgplantz.github.io/itco_ARM/).

+Approach to work with the exercises:

+1. Get hands on trying yourself
+2. If step 1 fails then peek the solution
+3. Return to step 1. and fix the solution

+Prefer to type in the code yourself, and don't just copy paste the code.

+Use the same hands on approach on he math chapters, do the math by hand, don't use a calculator or on-line service.

+Next step is chapter 1 that discusses major parts of a computer and how to work with the Raspberry Pi.